-I looked up and saw the entire group of Mexicans standing not too far a way looking at me.
+I looked up and saw an entire group of Mexicans standing not too far a way looking at me.
 Two came over to speak.
-They asked me was I sad and they had saw me crying.
+They asked me was I sad and told me they had saw me crying.
 I told them I was OK, and that I was worshiping.

 He was drunk though, and not in a good place to make the most sensible decisions, however he was very clear about wanting to see me again.

 He seemed intelligent enough.
 I took his number because I did want to check on him again.
 As he walked me out of the park the other men who had laid out their palates to sleep under the stars that night were literally screaming “Please don’t go!
 Please don’t go!”

 I was their perceived panacea.
 They needed me around, even if they weren’t interacting with me.
 I could tell these men just needed a nurturing, feminine word, or touch.